November 5, 2015

 2. Secure Your Wi-Fi network

 Many times, hackers engage in wardriving.
 This is scanning an area until they find an unsecure Wi-Fi network from which they can steal account information and sensitive personal data.
 So make sure you use very strong passwords on your wireless networks and change the password often.
-You can also use a powerful virtual private network (VPN) like NordVPN or deactivate the SSID broadcasting function on your router in order to hide your network.
+You can also use a powerful virtual private network (VPN) like NordVPN or CyberGhost VPN to create an encrypted connection to the internet.
+Deactivating the SSID broadcasting function on your router in order to hide your network, is also a good way to remain secure.

 3. Secure Your Company’s Hardware